 The concept of circular economy is a model of production and consumption, based on extending the lifecycle of products and reducing waste to a minimum.
 Conversely, the traditional linear resource extraction and processing methods are responsible for half of total greenhouse gas emissions and more than 90% of biodiversity loss and water stress.
 This is why decoupling resource use from economic growth is more important than ever.

-Circular economy systems keep the added value in products for as long as possible and eliminate waste.
-They keep resources within the economy when a product has reached the end of its life, so that they can be productively used again and again and hence create further value.
-Transition to a more circular economy requires changes throughout value chains, from product design to new business and market models, from new ways of turning waste into a resource to new modes of consumer behaviour.
+Managing the life cycle of natural resources, from extraction to waste is essential to achieve sustainable growth and develop a resource-efficient, circular economy.
+Circular economy systems keep the added value in products for as long as possible so that they can be productively used again, creating further value and eliminating waste.
+Transition to a more circular economy requires changes throughout value chains, from new ways of turning waste into a resource to new modes of consumer behaviour.